BasemAlRifai/Moneyball/README.md

   - Basem Al-Rifai

 ## Acknowledgement
-All project requirements and rights belong to the University of Maryland, College Park
+All project requirements, supplementary code, and rights belong to the University of Maryland, College Park
 Course: CMSC320 Data Science
 Professor: Jose Calderon